Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Karcist Thaumaturgy*

-A karcist is a thaumaturge able to communicate with and pull certain dæmons (creatures from the plane, Hell) through the aether into our world.
-Some dæmons are perfectly sapient, and Hell even maintains an embassy in New Crobuzon (with a resident karcist to allow communication between planes), whilst others are more animalistic or, at least, more agreeable, and are able to be conjured by a karcist for their offensive capablities.
+A karcist is a thaumaturge able to communicate with and pull certain dæmons through the aether into our world.
+Some dæmons are perfectly sapient, and Hell even maintains an embassy in New Crobuzon (with a resident karcist to allow communication between planes), whilst others are more animalistic or, at least, more acquiescent, and are able to be conjured by a karcist for their offensive capablities.
 Interacting with the Pit in any respect, however, requires taking a number of precautions and accounting for many different varibles to prevent disaster.
-The karcist will also require various dæmonological equipment to perform any thaumaturgic operations, unless of course she is knowledgable enough to learn the arcane languages and inact the particular sacrificial rituals that were necessary before the invention of such equipment; few are still in the possession of this knowledge.
+The karcist will also require various dæmonological equipment to perform any thaumaturgic operations, unless of course she is knowledgable enough to learn the arcane languages and enact the particular sacrificial rituals that were necessary before the invention of such equipment; few are still in the possession of this knowledge.

 ---